Mel Brooks: 1958–1969: "Rising below vulgarity"

-In 1960, Brooks, without his family, moved from New York to Hollywood, returning in 1961.
-He and Reiner began performing the "2000 Year Old Man" act on The Steve Allen Show.
-Their performances led to the release of the comedy album 2000 Years with Carl Reiner and Mel Brooks that sold over a million copies in 1961.
-They eventually expanded their routine with two more albums in 1961 and 1962, a revival in 1973, a 1975 animated TV special, and a reunion album in 1998.
+Brooks and Reiner began performing the 2000 Year Old Man act on The Steve Allen Show.
+The skit resulted in the release of the comedy album 2000 Years with Carl Reiner and Mel Brooks which sold over a million copies in 1961.
+They eventually expanded the routine with two more albums in 1961 and 1962, a revival in 1973, a 1975 animated TV special and a reunion album in 1998.

-At one point, when Brooks had financial and career struggles, the record sales from the 2000 Year Old Man were his chief source of income.
-Brooks adapted the 2000 Year Old Man character to create the 2500-Year-Old Brewmaster for Ballantine Beer in the 1960s.
-Interviewed by Dick Cavett in a series of ads, the Brewmaster (in a German accent, as opposed to the 2000 Year Old Man's Yiddish accent) said he was inside the original Trojan horse and "could've used a six-pack of fresh air".

-Brooks was involved in the creation of the Broadway musical All American which debuted on Broadway in 1962.
-He wrote the play with lyrics by Lee Adams and music by Charles Strouse.
-It starred Ray Bolger as a southern science professor at a large university who uses the principles of engineering on the college's football team and the team begins to win games.
-It was directed by Joshua Logan, who script-doctored the second act and added a gay subtext to the plot.
-It ran for 80 performances and received two Tony Award nominations.
-The animated short film The Critic (1963), a satire of Norman McLaren's abstract animation, was conceived by Brooks and directed by Ernest Pintoff.
-Brooks supplied running commentary as the baffled moviegoer trying to make sense of the obscure visuals.
-It won the Academy Award for Animated Short Film.
+With Joe Darion, Brooks wrote the book of the musical Shinbone Alley (1956), based on Don Marquis's archy and mehitabel.
+Brooks wrote the book of All American, with lyrics by Lee Adams and music by Charles Strouse.
+It starred Ray Bolger as a science professor at a Southern university who applies engineering principles to the football team.
+It was directed by Joshua Logan, who script-doctored the second act and added a gay subtext.
+It debuted on Broadway in 1962, where it ran for 80 performances.
+Brooks conceived the animated short The Critic (1963), a spoof of Norman McLaren's abstract animation.
+It was directed by Ernest Pintoff and Brooks ad-libbed commentary as the baffled moviegoer struggling to make sense of the short.
+At the 36th Academy Awards, it won Best Animated Short.
+That year, Brooks married the actress Anne Bancroft.